Purpose of the British Columbia Financial Services Authority Accountant’s Report

 - Part B is a prescribed report that is to be completed by the reporting accountant.

 - Part C is a certification that is to be completed by both the managing broker of the brokerage and a director, officer, partner or sole proprietor of the brokerage.

-Details of the process can be reviewed on the BCFSA’s website here.
+Details of the process can be reviewed on the BCFSA’s website.
 In addition, the follow resources are available:

-It is important to note that as you have been requested to perform specified auditing procedures that there is an applicable section of the CPA Handbook – Assurance to adhere to.
-CPA Handbook Section 9100 – Reports on the Results of Applying Specified Auditing Procedures to Financial Information other than Financial Statements provides the guidance on how to accept and engage, perform, document and report on these types of engagements.
-A specified auditing procedures engagement does not constitute an audit or a review engagement as it provides no assurance and no opinion.
-Rather it is intended to only report the factual results from the procedures performed.
+It is important to note that as you have been requested to perform auditing procedures that there is an applicable section of the CPA Handbook – Assurance to adhere to.
+Canadian Standard on Related Services (CSRS) 4400 Agreed-upon Procedures Engagements provides the guidance on how to accept and engage, perform, document and report on these types of engagements.
+An agreed-upon procedures (AUP) engagement does not constitute an audit or a review engagement as it provides no assurance conclusion and no opinion.
+Rather it is intended to only report the factual results from the procedures performed, and the users of the report would need to draw their own conclusions.
 In performing your engagement, you should also ensure that your documentation is sufficient to provide evidence that you understand and have adhered to these standards.

-CPABC offers a professional development course on performing engagements in accordance with Section 9100.
-Click here to open the CPABC PD website that has a listing of PD seminars available.
+CPABC offers a professional development course on performing engagements in accordance with CSRS 4400.
+Open the CPABC PD portal that has a listing of PD seminars available.